 In this paper, we focus on the performance of TCP enhancements for a hybrid terrestrialsatellite network.
-While a large body of literature exists regarding modeling TCP performance for the wired Internet, and recently over a single-hop wireless link, the literature is very sparse on TCP analysis over a hybrid wired-wireless (multi-hop) path.
-We seek to make a contribution to this problem (where the wireless segment is a satellite uplink) by deriving analytical estimates of TCP throughput for two widely deployed approaches - TCP splitting and E2E(End-to-End) TCP with link layer support as a function of key parameters such as terrestrial/satellite propagation delay, segment loss rate and buffer size.
-Our analysis is supported by simulations; throughput comparisons indicate superiority of TCP splitting over E2E scheme in most cases.
+Compared to other network scenarios for which many models of TCP were proposed in the literature, fewer work are related to TCP over satellite links, which is the objective of this paper.
+We studied two widely deployed approaches - TCP splitting and E2E(End-to-End) with link layer support for a variety of parameter configurations by deriving analytical estimates of TCP throughput as a function of terrestrial/satellite propagation delay, packet loss rate and buffer size.
+Simulations are performed to validate our analysis.
+Throughput comparisons indicate superiority of TCP splitting over E2E scheme in most cases.
 However, in situations where end-to-end delay is dominated by terrestrial portion and buffering is very limited at intermediate node, E2E achieves higher throughput than TCP splitting.